 Note that the Citi Custom Cash℠ Card (review) is considered a separate product from the above in terms of the welcome bonus, so you’re eligible for the bonus on that card even if you already have the Citi Premier, Citi Rewards+, etc. I think that’s noteworthy, since it’s an excellent complement for someone looking to earn ThankYou points.

-Citi’s 48 month rule on AAdvantage cards
+Citi’s 48-month rule on AAdvantage cards

 All Citi American AAdvantage cards have a different set of rules, for both better and worse.
 With these cards you’re not eligible for the bonus if you’ve received a bonus on that specific card in the past 48 months.
 The good news is that eligibility for each card is considered independently.
 Furthermore, unlike cards with the 24-month rule, when you closed a particular card doesn’t factor into whether you’re eligible for a bonus or not.

 For example, the Citi® / AAdvantage® Executive World Elite Mastercard® (review) has the following terms: